 The players spin a story that is nuanced, complex, layered, and surprising.
 It's always funny, but it can also be heartfelt and sad, or poignant, or inflected by the news of the day.
 Sometimes it's surreal, but on other occasions, it's stunningly real.

-Chase Padgett (6 Guitars, Nashville Hurricane) brings another show that’ll make you say, “I guess that was worth 12 bucks.”
+Chase Padgett (6 Guitars, Nashville Hurricane) brings another outstanding and kick-ass show that'll make you say, "I guess that was worth 12 bucks."
 Entertainment photographer Andy Batt created this killer image.

 I needed to know how that magic worked, and how could it help photographers like me.